 Not so, though Whidbey’s earliest white settlers left few indications of their passing on our landscape – unless you know where to look.
 We tend to think of Coupeville, founded by two dozen New England sea captains, as representing our European beginnings.
 Coupeville is, in fact, Washington’s second oldest town, after Ft.
 Walla Walla, the terminus of the Oregon Trail.
 But, before there was a ‘Washington’ and before Thomas Coupe even arrived at Whidbey Island to lend his name to Coupeville, there was Coveland.

 This article explores the earliest colonial history and settlement of Whidbey Island and the impact of Whidbey Island on the history of the Pacific Northwest and the United States.
 Nothing in this sketch is intended as a slight to the many human groups who for thousands of years have occupied Whidbey Island and where every seed is telling a story.
 Someday perhaps their “history” can be better written.
 For now, we have so little documentation of Indian groups living here at the time of initial white contact, as to make this ‘history’ mostly speculation.
 There are a few photographs and many unreliable “eyewitness accounts”, but little solid documentation.
 Any understanding of even earlier times, “prehistory”, requires intensive research hardly begun to even faintly outline the lives of those who lived on Whidbey, say 5,000 years ago.
-For live here they did in this beautiful part of the world where living is known as “life in the Rain Shadow”.
+For here, in this beautiful part of the world, living is known as “life in the Rain Shadow”.
 For all details on Whidbey Island weather, your round, click here.